Information About Measure P: Our Local Education Bond

 - Improve student safety and school security systems

-Romoland School District has always been a strong protector of taxpayers’ interests, and all money raised by the bond would be spent in Romoland School District to support our students.
+Romoland School District has always been a strong protector of taxpayers’ interests, and all money raised by Measure P would be spent in Romoland School District to support our students.
 No funds could be taken away by the State or spent in other districts.
 Additionally, a Citizens’ Oversight Committee and independent audits would ensure that the money is spent properly.
-By law, no money from the measure could be used for administrators’ salaries or benefits.
-By law, the cost would be limited to no more than $30 per $100,000 of assessed (not market) value of local property.
-Assessed value is based on the original purchase price of a home and is often lower than market value, particularly for those residents that have owned their homes for a long time.
-For the typical homeowner this would be $98 per year, or less than $9 a month.
+By law, no money from Measure P could be used for administrators’ salaries or benefits.
+The annual cost of the measure would be limited to 3 cents per $100 in assessed (not market) property value for as long as these bonds are outstanding.

-For more information about the potential education bond and maintaining high-quality education and safe learning environments in Romoland School District, please contact us at (951) 926-9244 or visit www.romoland.net.
+For more information about Measure P and maintaining high-quality education and safe learning environments in Romoland School District, please contact us at (951) 926-9244 or visit www.romoland.net.

-We welcome your input as we explore feasible solutions to address challenges our schools are facing and consider a potential local funding measure to maintain safety, security and support quality, local education.
-Click this link to take a short survey that can help us better meet the needs of our students and communities.
+We welcome your continued input as we explore feasible solutions to address challenges our schools are facing, including Measure P, our local funding measure to maintain safety, security and support quality, local education.

 Information About Potential Education Bond Fact Sheet

 Preparing For the Future